-- The lab equipment specification of the innovation possibilities does not allow for state dependence. - ullet Assume that R&D is carried out by scientists and that there is a constant supply of scientists equal to S - With only one sector, sustained endogenous growth requires \dot{N}/N to be proportional to S. - With two sectors, there is a variety of specifications with different degrees of state dependence, because productivity in each sector can depend on the state of knowledge in both sectors. - A flexible formulation is where $\delta \leq 1$.
+- The lab equipment specification of the innovation possibilities does not allow for state dependence. - Assume that R&D is carried out by scientists and that there is a constant supply of scientists equal to S With only one partor, systemed and remove growth requires M/M to the contract of the second se - With only one sector, sustained endogenous growth requires N/N to be proportional to S. - With two sectors, there is a variety of specifications with different degrees of state dependence, because productivity in each sector can depend on the state of knowledge in both sectors. - A flexible formulation is where $\delta \leq 1$.